 Waterhemp population growth rates

 All the data sets for the empirically estimated sub-annual parameters were measured once.
 In 2019, individual plant size at maturity was measured for six cohorts in each quadrat of each eu, and two strata of soil seedbank were estimated between crop harvest and post-harvest tillage.
 In 2018, a different number of cohorts was followed in different crop environments because of limited labor availability and adverse weather conditions.
-The 2019 data were used for Scenario 1 because 2019 was the only year that the soil seedbank samples were stratified (0 – 2 cm top stratum and 2 – 20 cm bottom stratum).
+The 2019 data were used for Scenario 1 because 2019 was the only year the soil seedbank samples were stratified (0 – 2 cm top stratum and 2 – 20 cm bottom stratum).
 Within the same rotation, a consistent pattern of top : bottom ratios of seed densities was observed between two corn weed management regimes.
-The seedbanks’ top : bottom partitioning at the completion of each crop phase differed between rotations and between crop identity of the same rotation.
+The seedbanks’ top : bottom partitioning after each crop phase differed between rotations and between crop identity of the same rotation.

-Scenario 1
+Scenario 1 – High control efficacy for seed production

-With 2019 fecundity rates that were estimated from individual plant sizes using eighteen equations from Nguyen and Liebman (2022a), waterhemp population densities were projected to decrease (λ ‹ 1.0) in all treatments, except in the 4-year rotation with low herbicide corn weed management (λ=1.4).
-Waterhemp populations were projected to decrease the most quickly in the 3-year and 4-year rotations under conventional herbicide corn weed management (Figure 3).
+In the high control efficacy, as reflected by the 2019 fecundity rates that were estimated from individual plant sizes using eighteen equations from Nguyen and Liebman (2022a), waterhemp population densities were projected to decrease (λ ‹ 1.0) in all treatments, except in the 4-year rotation with low herbicide corn weed management (λ=1.4).
+Waterhemp populations were projected to decrease quickly in the 3-year and 4-year rotations under conventional herbicide corn weed management (Figure 3).

-The top and bottom soil strata were evenly populated at the completion of the corn phase in all rotations crossed with corn weed management treatments, but a smaller portion of the seedbank was in the top soil stratum than in the bottom soil stratum in the soybean phase of all the rotations crossed with corn weed management treatments, and in the alfalfa phase of the 4-year rotation regardless of the corn weed management regimes.
-The top soil stratum was less populated than the bottom soil stratum at the completion of O3 but more populated than the bottom soil stratum at the completion of O4.
+The top and bottom soil strata were evenly populated after the corn phase in all rotations crossed with corn weed management treatments, but a smaller portion of the seedbank was in the top soil stratum than in the bottom soil stratum in the soybean phase of all the rotations crossed with corn weed management treatments, and in the alfalfa phase of the 4-year rotation regardless of the corn weed management regimes.
+The top soil stratum was less populated than the bottom soil stratum after O3 but more populated than the bottom after O4.

-With the exception of the 4-year rotation in which corn was treated with low herbicide weed management, all the other treatments’ decline of waterhemp population was attributed to the steady decrease of population size in the crop phases after corn.
-Even though the 2-year and 3-year rotations were of similar annualized population growth rate (λ2,conv=0.8, λ2,low=0.9, λ3,conv=0.7, and λ3,low=0.9), larger proportion of the seedbank was in the bottom soil stratum in the 3-year rotation, which can shrink the available seed pool for germination.
+Except for the 4-year rotation in which corn was treated with low herbicide weed management, all the other treatments’ decline of the waterhemp populations was attributed to the steady decrease of population size in the crop phases after corn.
+Even though the 2-year and 3-year rotations were of similar annualized population growth rates (λ2,conv=0.8, λ2,low=0.9, λ3,conv=0.7, and λ3,low=0.9), a larger proportion of the seedbank was in the bottom soil stratum in the 3-year rotation, which can shrink the available seed pool for germination.

-Scenario 2
+Scenario 2 – Low control efficacy for seed production

-Using 2018 fecundity rates, waterhemp population densities would increase rapidly in all rotations, but most quickly in the 2-year rotation (Figure 5).
+In the low control efficacy level as reflected by the 2018 fecundity rates, waterhemp population densities would increase rapidly in all rotations, but most quickly in the 2-year rotation (Figure 5).
 The population increase in the 3-year rotation under low herbicide corn weed management was similar to that of the 4-year rotation.
-Even though λr were all increasing the partition of seedbanks differed between rotations.
+Even though λrs were all increasing the partition of seedbanks differed between rotations.
 Within the same rotation, a consistent pattern of top : bottom ratio of seed densities was observed between two corn weed management regimes.
 In the 2-year rotation, a large portion of the seedbanks was in the 0-2 cm soil stratum; in the 3-year rotation, the top and bottom soil strata were fairly evenly populated; and in the 4-year rotation, the majority of the seeds was in the bottom stratum.